logo

 Importance of Passive Listening in TOEFL

-Here are some reasons why passive listening is important:
+Here are some reasons why passive listening is important in TOEFL:

 1. General Comprehension: Passive listening can help to develop a general comprehension of the main ideas and overall content that is useful in answering questions on general comprehension of the listening material